First Walkers

 » Want to prevent walking problems for your child?
 Try orthopaedic shoes

 There is no single answer to this question.
-It's normal for babies to start walking between 9 and 18 months.
+It's normal for babies to start walking between 9 and 18 months, though some may take longer.
+By 15 months, about 90% of babies will walk unassisted.

-Here are some things that can affect the timing:
+Here are some factors that can influence the timing:

 • Culture: Some cultures carry babies more often, which might delay walking.